stasharrofi/pytyped/README.md

 `pytyped` is checked on `Python 3.6+`.

+### Why `pytyped`?

+To our knowledge, `pytyped` is the only Python package that supports type-based automation for all typing constructs including even recursive types that, up to this day, is not even fully supported by Python itself yet.
+Additionally, `pytyped` is designed to be extensible.
+That is, despite the fact that JSON encoding/decoding provided by `pytyped` is a very nice feature, it's only one the use cases of `pytyped`.
+In the past, we have successfully used `pytyped` in different scenarios such as automating report generation based on data types as well as automating DynamoDB interactions based on the type of the data that is being stored/retrieved.

+In order to see how you can automate your own workflow on top of `pytyped`, see how JSON decoding/encoding and metric extractions use `pytyped.macros` to achieve type-driven meta-programming.

+Currently, `pytyped` supports the following type classes:
+- Basic types such as `int`, `bool`, `date`, `datetime`, `str`, and `Decimal`.
+- Simple usual combinators such as `List[T]` and `Dict[A, B]`.
+- Named product types such as `NamedTuple`s or `dataclass`es.
+- Anonymous product types such as `Tuple[T1, T2, ...]`.
+- Anonymous union types such as `Optional[T]`, `Union[T1, T2, ...]`, etc.
+- Named union types such as class hierarchies.
+- Generic types and type variables.
+- Recursive types.

 ### Using `pytyped` to extract JSON decoders/encoders

 First, define your type.
 For example, in the following we want to define an account that can either be a personal